All Natural First Aid Kit for Chickens

 We have never used a commercial medication, antibiotic or other chemical-based product on our hens and have never lost one to disease or illness, and the natural route is always my first choice anyway.

-Scroll down to learn what each first aid kit item can be used for.
+Scroll down after you read my supply list to learn what each first aid kit item can be used for.

 First Aid Kit Supplies